About the course

 Applicants will be short-listed based on the quality and originality of their research proposal, as well as their professional experience, academic achievements (degree level, prizes and scholarships) and the quality of their references.

-Interviews will be held via video conferencing.
+Interviews will be held via video conferencing as soon as possible after the application deadline.
 You will be asked to give a five-minute presentation on your research proposal, and then questioned by up to three interviewers for around fifteen minutes..

 Whilst it is not expected that applicants will have peer-reviewed publications, this will confer an advantage.